libxsmm/libxsmm/documentation/libxsmm_mm.md

 dgemm(trans=NN mnk=32,32,10 ldx=32,10,32 a,b=1,0): 5% [main$omp$1]
 ```

 Intercepted GEMMs can also build a sophisticated statistic (histogram) with LIBXSMM_VERBOSE=4 (or higher).
 The histogram displays the call sites (debug symbol name) of all intercepted GEMMs ([example](https://github.com/hfp/libxsmm/blob/master/samples/utilities/wrap/autobatch.c) above depicts an OpenMP region hosted by the main function).
-With level&#160;5 (or higher), the histogram yields the entire content, and eventually less relevant entries are not pruned.
+With <span>level&#160;5</span> (or higher), the histogram yields the entire content, and eventually less relevant entries are not pruned.
 An application must be built with symbols (`-g`) and export symbols similar to shared libraries (`-Wl,--export-dynamic` even when linked statically) in order to display the symbol names of where the GEMMs originated (call site).

-**NOTE**: Intercepting GEMM calls is low effort but implies overhead, which can be relatively high for small-sized problems.
+**Note**: Intercepting GEMM calls is low effort but implies overhead, which can be relatively high for small-sized problems.
 LIBXSMM's native programming interface has lower overhead and allows to amortize this overhead when using the same multiplication kernel in a consecutive fashion along with sophisticated data prefetch.

 #### Static Linkage

-An application which is linked statically against BLAS requires to wrap the 'sgemm_' and the 'dgemm_' symbol (an alternative is to wrap only 'dgemm_').
+An application which is linked statically against BLAS requires to wrap the `sgemm_` and the `dgemm_` symbol (an alternative is to wrap only `dgemm_`).
 To relink the application (without editing the build system) can often be accomplished by copying and pasting the linker command as it appeared in the console output of the build system, and then re-invoking a modified link step (please also consider `-Wl,--export-dynamic`).

 ```bash
 gcc [...] -Wl,--wrap=dgemm_,--wrap=sgemm_ \